systemjs/systemjs/README.md

 SystemJS
 ===========

-A minimal universal module loader.
+A minimal universal ES6 spec-compilant module loader.

-A small extension library for the new `System` ES6 loader, which will soon be native to browsers.
+A small (10KB minfied) extension library for the new `System` ES6 loader, which will soon be native to browsers.

 The extension adds the following features to the existing `System` loader:
 * Dynamically load ES6 modules, AMD, CommonJS and global scripts detecting the format automatically, or with format hints.
 * A plugin system for creating modular custom loading rules.

-Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader).
+Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (17KB minified) for a combined footprint of 28KB.

 Runs in the browser and NodeJS.